Being storm-ready: How to prepare for a hurricane in the Maritimes

 - A full tank of gas for vehicles.

-Here are some other things to consider doing to prepare for Dorian:
+Here are some other things to consider doing to prepare:

 - Fill your bathtub with enough water for bathing or to flush the toilet in case the power to your water system goes out.